alexu-os/assignment1/README.md

-# Assignment 1 - Simple shell implementation
+# Assignment 1 - :computer: Simple shell implementation

 It is required to implement a Unix shell program.
 Your shell must support the following: